-$\label{thm:console} \mbox{ Virtual Console has been disabled.
-Do you want to continue using Virtual Media redirection?}$
+Virtual Console has been disabled.
+Do you want to continue using Virtual Media redirection?

 - 3. Click OK.
 The Virtual Media window is displayed. - 4.
 From the Virtual Media menu, click Map CD/DVD or Map Removable Disk.
-For more information, see Mapping virtual drive - NOTE: The virtual device drive letters on the managed system do not coincide with the physical drive letters on the management station. - NOTE: The Virtual Media may not function correctly on systems running Windows operating system configured with Internet Explorer Enhanced Security.
+For more information, see Mapping virtual drive. - 5.
+Virtual Media Statistics shows the list of target drives, their mapping, status (Read-Only or Not), Duration of connection, Read/Write Bytes, and the transfer rate. - NOTE: The virtual device drive letters on the managed system do not coincide with the physical drive letters on the management station. - NOTE: The Virtual Media may not function correctly on systems running Windows operating system configured with Internet Explorer Enhanced Security.
 To resolve this issue, see the Microsoft operating system documentation or contact the system administrator.